 Upload your content for translation on the Wizard

-Once your content is uploaded, you’ll select an expertise if you require your translator to have one.
+Once your content is uploaded, you’ll select an expert if you require your translator to have one.
 For example, if you have a finance website, you may want a translator with financial expertise.
-Otherwise we recommend choosing Marketing as the default for website translation.
+Otherwise, we recommend choosing Marketing as the default for website translation.
 Finally, you’ll pay and submit your project.
 You can then check on the status on you’re My Projects page in your BLEND account, and you’ll receive the translated content back in the same format in which you submitted it.
-You will then have to upload the translated content into your website builder or CMS manually.
+You will then have to upload the translated text into your website builder or CMS manually.

 Translate your website with API